Attack Path Analysis

 Internet → Public ALB (AWS) → EC2 (us-east-1) → DX Gateway [bridge] → On-prem Cisco router → Internal RDS-equivalent (on-prem)

-This path would have been invisible before Build 85 because the attack path engine didn't model DX/VPN bridges.
+Previously, this path would have been invisible because the attack path engine didn't model DX/VPN bridges.

 What is EPSS?